burgosz/openstack-horizon-shibboleth/README.md

 enable=True
 ```

-Thenk the following commands needs to be executed to create the right structures inside keystone via the JSON API:
+Then the following commands needs to be executed to create the right structures inside keystone via the JSON API:
 ```sh
 #!/bin/bash
 OS_AUTH_URL='https://os.server.name:5000/v3'